fbpx

 However, the questionnaire and the evaluation may be used to support a disability claim, should the veteran choose to file one.

-The attorneys at Hill & Ponton are here to support you with appealing a claim to get Burn Pit exposure benefits.
+The attorneys at Hill & Ponton are here to support you in obtaining Burn Pit exposure benefits.
+If you intend to appeal a denied claim, you can contact us for a free evaluation of your case.

 Written by